Sarah Lenz Lock, J.D.

 Profile

-Sarah Lenz Lock is Senior Vice President for Policy in AARP’s Policy, Research and International Affairs (PRI) where she helps position AARP as a thought leader addressing the major issues facing older Americans.
-She leads AARP’s policy initiatives on brain health and care for people living with dementia, including serving as the Executive Director of the Global Council on Brain Health, an independent collaborative of scientists, doctors and policy experts convened by AARP to provide trusted information on brain health.
+Sarah Lenz Lock is Senior Vice President for Policy and Brain Health in AARP’s Policy, Research and International Affairs (PRI).
+Ms. Lock leads AARP’s policy initiatives on brain health and care for people living with dementia, including serving as the Executive Director of the Global Council on Brain Health, an independent collaborative of scientists, doctors, and policy experts.
+Ms. Lock coordinates AARP’s role in the Leadership Council of Aging Organizations.

-She coordinates AARP’s role in the Leadership Council of Aging Organizations, and helps to ensure policy alignment within AARP.
-From 2007 to 2013 she served as Vice President, Office of Policy Integration of AARP, where she directed the office responsible for the development of AARP’s public policies.
-Previously, she was Senior Attorney/Manager at AARP Foundation Litigation, conducting impact litigation on behalf of older persons, working on health care issues related to Medicare, Medicaid, managed care, long-term care and prescription drugs.
+From 2007 to June 2018 she directed the Office of Policy Development and Integration, where she led the office responsible for the development of AARP’s public policies.
+Previously, Ms. Lock was Senior Attorney/Manager at AARP Foundation Litigation conducting health care impact litigation on behalf of older persons.
 She has authored numerous amicus briefs in appellate courts all over the country on health care issues impacting older Americans.

-She received a B.A. from Franklin and Marshall College, and a J.D. from the University of Maryland School of Law, where she was a member of the law review.
+Ms. Lock received a B.A. from Franklin and Marshall College, and a J.D. from the University of Maryland School of Law where she was a member of the law review.

 Select Publications